Lloyds pulled deeper into Libor probe

 Lloyds also said it had set aside another 700 million pounds to compensate customers mis-sold insurance products - another scandal that has undermined trust in British banks.

-Its shares, which have outperformed rivals so far this year, were down 1.5 percent to 28.855 pence at 2.45 p.m.
-British time, lagging a 3.8 percent rise in Europe's bank index.
+Its shares, which have outperformed rivals so far this year, were down 1.5 percent to 28.855 pence at 1445 GMT, lagging a 3.8 percent rise in Europe's bank index.

 Lloyds said on Thursday its underlying profit increased by 715 million pounds to 1.06 billion pounds in the first half, ahead of the average forecast of 1.03 billion, according to a poll of 20 analysts supplied by the company.
 Compensation payments for mis-sold insurance dragged the bank to a statutory loss of 439 million pounds.